Fiaz10/academic-kickstart/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2020-03-24"
   date_end = ""
-  description = """MD Fiaz Islam Bhuiyan has been selected to receive the IEEE Region 5 Outstanding Student Member Award for his             exceptional contributions of time and effort to the Student Branch, the Section, the Region, and the National IEEE to advance the         principals of IEEE.
-Fiaz has demonstrated a high caliber not only through his contributions to the community but also in maintaining a     strong academic standing and dedicated research work."""
+  description = """Selected to receive the IEEE Region 5 Outstanding Student Member Award for exceptional contributions to the Student Branch, Section, Region, and National IEEE.
+Recognized for high-caliber community contributions while maintaining strong academic standing and dedicated research work."""

  [[item]]
   organization = "The University of Texas at Dallas"